nikfrank/checkers/README.md

 opponent's pieces jumped in the middle of a turn are not removed until the end of the turn.

 player may end turn at any time while jumping with a king (ko).

+some people say "if ANY of your pieces can capture you must"... that's not how I learned the game as a kid.

+Feel free to code that though eh!
 ```

 in order to keep our user experience simple, we will show only the 'single jump' moves on the board

-when a second jump is available, the player will be presented withose options once he has chosen his first jump.
+when a second jump is available, the player will be presented withose options once he has chosen his first jump, and must jump.

 his turn will end once there are no more moves available or he uses the ko rule when jumping with a king.

-if a player has no pieces or no valid moves, he loses.
+if a player has no pieces or no valid moves at the beginning of his turn, he loses.

 ---